 1. Speed

-Julia is as fast as C. It is built for speed since the founders wanted something ‘fast’.
-Julia is not interpreted, and hence that makes for a fast programming language, it is also compiled at Just-In-Time or runtime using the LLVM framework.
+Julia is as fast as C. It is built for speed since the founders wanted something ‘fast.’
+Julia is not interpreted, which makes for a fast programming language; it is also compiled at Just-In-Time or runtime using the LLVM framework.
 Julia gives you great speed without any optimization and handcrafted profiling techniques and is your solution to performance problems.
-Julia is excellent for numerical computing, and it also takes lesser time for big and complex codes.
+Julia is excellent for numerical computing and takes less time for big and complex codes.
 Julia undoubtedly beats Python in the speed and performance category.
 The code in Julia runs at a brilliant speed and is unmatched.
 However, lately, Python has become easier to speed up.

 2. Community

-It is of utmost importance for any language to have a massive and active community for it.
+Any language needs to have a massive and active community.
 The community should be devoted to the language.
-Julia has a community that is ever-growing and extremely enthusiastic; however, since it’s a new language, the size of the community is quite small.
-Python has been around for ages and hence boasts of a huge community that works in its advantage.
+Julia has a community that is ever-growing and highly enthusiastic; however, since it’s a new language, the size of the community is relatively small.
+Python has been around for ages and hence boasts of a vast community that works to its advantage.
 The programmer community for Julia is at a very nascent stage.
 The large community for Python is a huge advantage for developers since it allows multiple resources to resolve problems and doubts.

 3. Libraries

 One of the drawbacks of Julia is that packages aren’t very well maintained.
-It also takes too long to initially plot data however Julia can directly interface with libraries in C. Since Julia is relatively new the culture of software is small, and it will need mature libraries of its own to flourish.
+It also takes too long to plot data initially.
+However, Julia can directly interface with libraries in C. Since Julia is relatively new, the software culture is small, and it will need mature libraries of its own to flourish.

-Python, on the other hand, has plenty of libraries and hence makes work easy for every additional task.
-Julia lacks the number of libraries that Python has, and hence, there is ease due to its rich set of libraries.
+On the other hand, Python has plenty of libraries, making work easy for every additional task.
+Julia lacks the number of libraries that Python has; hence, there is ease due to its rich set of libraries.
 More third-party libraries also support Python.
-A large number of third party packages it can support or is an essential aspect for every developer and programmer.
+Many third-party packages can support or are essential for every developer and programmer.

 4. Dynamically typed

-Both, Julia and Python are dynamically typed languages, and developers don’t have to specify variables.
-However, with Julia, you can combine and enjoy the benefits of both dynamic typing and static typing.
+Julia and Python are dynamically typed languages, and developers don’t have to specify variables.
+However, you can combine and enjoy the benefits of dynamic and static typing with Julia.
 According to MIT,

 Julia is the only high-level dynamic programming language in the "petaflop club," having been used to simulate 188 million stars, galaxies, and other astronomical objects on Cori, then the world's 10th-most powerful supercomputer.